bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 calendar: functional
 post_year: 2020
 post_day: 15
-title: Arrow in Kotlin *IN PROGRESS*
-ingress: Arrow is a library that provides functional types out of the box in Kotlin.
-These functional types are typed and resemble popular functional types such as `Functor`, `Monad`, etc. In this article, we take a closer look at Arrow's `Either` type and how it is often used as an Error monad, the pros, the cons, and alternatives.
+title: On Monadic Error Handling
+ingress: "In this article, we compare the use of exceptions, `Either`, and `Result`: the good and the bad."
+description: ""
 links:
   - url: https://arrow-kt.io/
     title: Arrow